-The Traffic Manager requires a license key to operate in full production mode.
+The Traffic Manager requires a license key to operate fully.
 The feature set and bandwidth limits are determined by the license applied, the details of which can be seen on the System > Licenses page of the Admin UI after you have finished configuring your instance.

 Choose either to install the license key now, or to upload it later from the Admin UI.
-If you choose to leave this entry blank, the system operates in a default state known as Developer mode.
-This mode is suitable for evaluation and development purposes only and should not be used in a production environment.
-The maximum available bandwidth is limited to 1Mb/sec, and SSL transactions are limited to 100 TPS.
+If you choose to leave this entry blank, the system defaults to running as the Community Edition.
+For further information, see "The Community Edition" on page 91.